Updated: 4/22/2021 | Narcissist Book Recommendations

-Luckily there are resources available to help people navigate their relationship with a narcissist whether they choose to extricate themselves or remain involved.
-Many of these solutions involve managing expectations, establishing boundaries, and maintaining a healthy emotional distance.
+Luckily there are resources available to help people navigate their relationship with a narcissist.
+Whether you choose to remove yourself or remain involved with a narcissist, many of these books will offer strategies to manage expectations, establish boundaries, and maintain a healthy emotional distance from narcissists in your life.

-The following list of books on narcissism is helpful for anyone who needs guidance in dealing with a narcissist, whether it is romantic, familial, or professional work-related.
+The following list of books on narcissism is helpful for anyone who needs help with dealing with a narcissist, whether it is romantic, familial, or work-related.
 We hope that you find something valuable from our narcissist book recommendations.

 Narcissist Book Recommendations